vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 I wanna cut to the chase with this one and only show you the pieces that I think are really relevant about the asset pipeline.
 You can do stuff with Bower and Compass for example but since I’m personally not a huge fan I spare us both the time.
 O.K. then.

 The “asset pipleline” is Rails lingo imported into Middleman and under the hood a gem called [Sprockets](https://github.com/sstephenson/sprockets) does all the heavy lifting.
-It helps you with handling dependency management, combining assets plus with minification—which helps with slimming down your assets significantly.
+It helps you with handling dependency management, combining assets plus with minification—which helps slimming down your assets significantly.
 A few helper methods to concisely reference assets are also at your disposal.
 Beyond that you are also provided with the means to write Sass and CoffeeScript code—right out of the box.
 Awesome!

 ### Concatenation